Cray-HPE/docs-csm/upgrade/1.2.1/README.md

 * Fixes an issue where a modified NCN image can no longer boot to disk when specified instead of the default PXE boot.
 * Fixes a rare issue where NCNs booted with a modified image containing Slingshot Host Software had NO-CARRIER on all network interfaces.
 * Fixes an issue where CANU generates incorrect VLANs for switch ports connected to UANs over the CHN.
+* Fixes an issue where dhcp-manager could apply NIC data to the wrong reservation in Kea

 ## Known Issues